Tombombleron/PA-VBA/README.md

 ### send_ssc_emails

-This script eliminated ~90 minutes of work each morning.
+This script eliminated \~90 minutes of work each morning.
 The original process included:
 - Manually creating emails with concatenated strings from a CSV for subjects,
 - Attaching a file with the same name as one record in the CSV,
 - Sending them to the same email address.

+The script takes between 3 and 5 minutes to run on its own now.
+The reason it takes so long is a result of the awkward way of sending each email to comply with the receiving server's 'anti-spam' protocols.